-5:00-7:00 pm SJDM Welcome Reception / Registration - Westin -Tokyo/Vancouver
+5:00-7:00 pm SJDM Welcome Reception / Early Registration - Westin - Tokyo/Vancouver

 Please join us at the Welcome Reception which will feature appetizers and a cash bar.
-This event will also provide an opportunity for conference registration so that you can avoid the lines Saturday morning.
+This event will also provide an opportunity for early conference registration so that you can avoid the lines Saturday morning.

-7:00-9:00 pm Executive Board Dinner - L'Opera, 101 Pine Ave, Long Beach
+7:00-9:00 pm Executive Board Dinner - TBA